Enter the content marketing backlash. We are not far away from seeing posts titled “Content marketing is dead.”

 Yesterday, The New York Times ran a story about Marcus Sheridan, who often goes by TheSalesLion.
 It’s a story about how a guy that sells pools took a business on the brink of bankruptcy and turned it around.
 He did it with a ”revolutionary marketing strategy,” which boils down to simply answering customer questions.

-Anyone that’s heard Marcus speak, knows he is plain spoken, brutally honest, and passionately wants to share what he’s done with others, so that they too might find success.
+Anyone that’s heard Marcus speak knows he is plain-spoken, honest, and passionately wants to share what he’s done with others so that they too might find success.
 There’s one part of his interview that really jumped out:

 Q. Once you wrote a blog post, how much time did you spend promoting it on Twitter and Facebook?